-The inferior-parietal lobule tends to be larger in males, this part of the brain is linked to solving mathematical problems, which may be why men tend to enter STEM fields (science, technology, engineering and mathematics) more than women, which we’ll go into greater depth later in the article.
+The inferior-parietal lobule tends to be larger in males, this part of the brain is linked to solving mathematical problems, which may be why men tend to enter STEM fields (science, technology, engineering, and mathematics) more than women.

-There is evidence that women have more grey matter than men in their brains.
-Grey matter helps our brain process information from the body and is present in regions of the brain involved in muscle control and sensory perception.
+There is evidence that women have more gray matter than men.
+Gray matter helps our brain process information from the body and is present in brain regions involved in muscle control and sensory perception.

-Although women have more grey matter than men, they tend to use more white matter, which connects processing centers in the brain.
-Whereas men tend to make more use of their grey matter despite having less of it on average.
+Although women have more gray matter than men, they tend to use more white matter, which connects processing centers in the brain.
+Whereas men tend to make more use of their gray matter despite having less of it on average!

 Men and women have structurally different brains, but they also use their brains differently!
 This may be why men tend to excel with task-orientated projects, but women are better at language processing and multitasking.

-2) Openness — Openness to experience is defined as having an appreciation for adventure, imagination, curiosity and unusual ideas.
+2) Openness — Openness to experience is defined as having an appreciation for adventure, imagination, curiosity, and unusual ideas.
 Open people tend to be more creative and aware of their feelings.
 However, open individuals are more likely to suffer from addiction problems and engage in more risky behaviors.
-Unopen people have difficulty understanding abstract ideas and have a poor imagination.
+Unopen people have difficulty understanding abstract ideas and have poor imaginations.

 4) Extraversion — Extraverted people love to engage with the outside world.
 They love interacting with people and come across as extremely high energy in social situations.
-They appear more dominant in a group, like to talk and assert themselves regularly.
-Introverts are the opposite who will come across as very shy and uncomfortable in social situations and prefer to spend time inside and alone.
+They appear more dominant in a group, love to talk, and assert themselves regularly.
+Introverts are the opposite, who will come across as very shy and uncomfortable in social situations and prefer to spend time inside and alone.

-5) Neuroticism — Neuroticism is a tendency to experience negative emotions such as anxiety, anger and depression.
-Neurotic people have a low tolerance for stress, let minor difficulties upset them and are generally perceived as extremely negative or pessimistic.
-People who score low on neuroticism have a stable mood and come across as relaxed most of time.
+5) Neuroticism — Neuroticism is a tendency to experience negative emotions, such as anxiety, anger, and depression.
+Neurotic people have a low tolerance for stress, let minor difficulties upset them, and are generally perceived as negative or pessimistic.
+People who score low on neuroticism have a stable mood and come across as relaxed most of the time.